Diplotaxis tenuifolia

 Diplotaxis tenuifolia is a species of flowering plant in the mustard family known by the common name perennial wall-rocket.
 It is native to Europe and western Asia, where it grows on disturbed ground and roadsides, and it can now be found throughout much of the temperate world where it has naturalized.
-In recent years it has increasingly been cultivated to produce salad leaves, which are marketed as wild rocket in Britain or arugula in the US.
-It is easily confused with garden rocket, which has similar uses.
+In recent years it has increasingly been cultivated to produce salad leaves, which are marketed as wild rocket in Britain or arugula in the U.S. It is easily confused with garden rocket, which has similar uses.

 Description

 Perennial wall-rocket is a glabrous herb with an erect or sprawling habit, that grows up to 1.3 m tall, with a solid, almost woody terete stem and spreading branches.

 The deeply pinnate leaves are up to 12 cm long and often rather fleshy, with a peppery taste and a musty smell.